Privacy Policy

 • Correcting and updating your personal information.
 The accuracy of your information is important to us.
 You can update your information by visiting the “Your account” section on our site.
 Otherwise, if you change your name or address/email address, or you discover that any of the other information we hold is inaccurate or out of date, please let us know by contacting us on any of the details described at the end of this policy.

-• Objecting to our use of your personal information and automated decisions made about you.
-Where we rely on our legitimate business interests as the legal basis for processing your personal information for any purposes, as set out under Use of your information, you may object to us using your personal information for these purposes by emailing or writing to us at the address at the end of this policy.
+• Objecting to our use of your personal information Where we rely on our legitimate business interests as the legal basis for processing your personal information for any purposes, as set out under Use of Your Information booklet, you may object to us using your personal information for these purposes by emailing or writing to us at the address at the end of this policy.
 Except for the purposes for which we are sure we can continue to process your personal information, we will temporarily stop processing your personal information in line with your objection until we have investigated the matter.
 If we agree that your objection is justified in accordance with your rights under data protection laws, we will permanently stop using your data for those purposes.
-Otherwise we will provide you with our justification as to why we need to continue using your data.
+Otherwise, we will provide you with our justification as to why we need to continue using your data.
 You may object to us using your personal information for direct marketing purposes and we will automatically comply with your request.
 If you would like to do so, please use our unsubscribe tool, if applicable.
-You may also contest a decision made about you based on automated processing by emailing or writing to us at the address at the end of this policy.

 • Erasing your personal information or restricting its processing.
 In certain circumstances, you may ask for your personal information to be removed from our systems by emailing or writing to us at the address at the end of this policy.
 Provided we do not have any continuing lawful reason to continue processing or holding your personal information, we will make reasonable efforts to comply with your request.
-You may also ask us to restrict processing your personal information where you believe it is unlawful for us to do so, you have objected to its use and our investigation is pending or you require us to keep it in connection with legal proceedings.
+You may also ask us to restrict processing your personal information where you believe it is unlawful for us to do so.
+You have objected to its use and our investigation is pending or you require us to keep it in connection with legal proceedings.
 We may only process your personal information whilst its processing is restricted if we have your consent or are legally permitted to do so, for example for storage purposes, to protect the rights of another individual or company or in connection with legal proceedings.

 • Transferring your personal information in a structured data file.
 Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with a contract with have with you, you may ask us to provide you with a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine readable form, such as a CSV file.